Coating station

-A transfer roller mainly moves a medium from one contact position to another.
+A transfer roller mainly carries a medium from one contact point to another.

-It is commonly used in coating, applicator, printing, gluing, and laminating stations.
-In these positions, the roller often works as an intermediate contact roller: it first contacts the medium, then carries it to the substrate, another roller, or the next contact area.
+In many stations, it works as an intermediate contact roller.
+It first picks up adhesive, ink, coating liquid, or treatment fluid, then transfers it to the substrate, another roller, or the next contact area.

 | Station Type | Main Role of the Transfer Roller |